Support to the German Global Health Policy

 - the establishment of a Global Health Hub Germany (GHHG).

 The GIZ was also commissioned to advise the BMG on the development of a strategy on global health.
-A comprehensive consultation process involving all relevant actors, including non-state actors, was carried out to guide and inform the strategy.
-For Germany's ongoing role in national and international boards and processes on global health, GIZ provides the BMG with technical and strategic advisory services as well as analyses and concepts.
+A comprehensive consultation process was carried out where non-state actors had the opportunity to present their priorities in position papers to guide and inform the strategy development process.
+For Germany's positioning in national and international boards and processes on global health, GIZ supports the BMG with technical and strategic advisory services as well as analyses and concepts.